Skoteinos1/RSA_breaker/README.md

 https://www.youtube.com/watch?v=4zahvcJ9glg<br>
 https://www.youtube.com/watch?v=oOcTVTpUsPQ<br>

-How to use this code:
+How to use this code:<br>
-Change option value in line 72 from 1-7.
+Change option value in line 72 from 1-7.<br>

-option 1:
+option 1:<br>
-It generates key pairs based on youtube video.
-It is not optimized, and it uses primes smaller than 100
+Generates key pairs based on youtube video.
+It is not optimized, and it uses primes smaller than 100<br>

+option 2:<br>
+When we have keys, we try to decrypt message with different set of keys<br>